 In-person dates for Hawai'i Teacher Workshops also include lodging, meals, conservation science modules, and a trip to Keauhou Bird Conservation Center!
 A typical day starts with breakfast at 8 a.m., and wraps up with dinner at 6 p.m.

 2022 Teacher Workshops

-Applications and registrations for both Teacher Workshops in Conservation Science (San Diego and Hawai'i) are now open!
+Applications for Hawai'i Teacher Workshops in Conservation Science are open!
 Tentative dates are listed below.
 Decisions for the California based workshop will be sent out at the end of April, and decisions for the Hawai'i workshop by early September.

 Click on the location you wish to apply/register to: